Turtles at the Bottom 🐢

 Temperature

-Of all the quantities in thermodynamics, temperature has to be the most intuitive—we experience it constantly.
+Of all the quantities in thermodynamics, temperature is probably the most intuitive—we experience it constantly.
 But what is temperature objectively?
-Well, we know that when two systems are allowed to exchange energy for long enough they eventually come to a point where the thing we call “temperature” is the same for both.
-So let’s imagine what happens when two gases exchange energy and then see if we can derive something useful about their equilibrium state.
+We know that when two systems exchange energy for long enough they reach a point where their “temperature” is the same.
+So let’s imagine what happens when two gases exchange energy, then see what we can derive about their equilibrium state.

 With the concept of a microstate in hand, we can now write down the fundamental assumptions of statistical mechanics: